 Knowledge about docker.

-A host with docker and docker-compose installed and configured.
+A Linux host (Windows is not officially supported) with docker and docker-compose installed and configured

 A public DNS name which devices can reach.

 Installed instance of an SQL server, such as PostgreSQL, Microsoft SQL Server or Maria DB.

 Download the Hermod docker image and file structure from Nexus support portal.

 - Go to Nexus Personal > Nexus Personal Messaging server and click a Hermod version to download the *.zip file.